cyrusimap/cyrus-imapd/doc/source/imap/developer/basicserver.rst

     -keyout /var/imap/server.pem -days 365 \
     -subj "/C=US/ST=Denial/L=Springfield/O=Dis/CN=localhost"

 This creates a TLS certificate (`-out`) and private key (`-keyout`) in the `X.509 <https://en.wikipedia.org/wiki/X.509>`_ format (`-x509`).
 The certificate is set to expire in 365 days (`-days`) and has default information set up (`-subj ...`).
-The contents of the -subj is non-trivial and defined in `RFC 5280 <http://www.ietf.org/rfc/rfc5280.txt>`_, a brief summary is available on `stackexchange <http://stackoverflow.com/questions/6464129/certificate-subject-x-509>_` which is enough to decode our sample above.
+The contents of the -subj is non-trivial and defined in `RFC 5280 <http://www.ietf.org/rfc/rfc5280.txt>`_, a brief summary is available on `stackoverflow <http://stackoverflow.com/questions/6464129/certificate-subject-x-509>`_ which is enough to decode our sample above.

 Great!
 You should now have a file at /var/imap/server.pem.

-Now, let's give Cyrus access to this file:
+Give Cyrus access to this file:

 ::

     sudo chown cyrus:mail /var/imap/server.pem

 Awesome!
 Almost done.
 We will now configure the Cyrus IMAP server to actually use this TLS certificate.
 Open your Cyrus configuration file /etc/imapd.conf and add the following to lines at the end of it:

 ::